SolidOS/solidos/README.md

 This means that if you do a change in solid-panes and want to see the result on your local NSS, you need to make sure that mashlib compiles the changes as well.
 Similarly, if you do changes to solid-ui, and some pane relies on those changes, you need to make sure that the pane compiles those changes, that solid-panes compiles the changes from the pane, and finally that mashlib compiles the changes from solid-panes.
 This quickly becomes hard to track, so we've devised a couple of ways to mitigate this.

-Read about in detail how each pane can be debugged over at the [Solid developer guide](https://github.com/solidos/solidos/wiki/1.-SolidOS-know-how#debugging-panesrepos-standalone-without-running-whole-solidos).
+Read about in detail how each pane can be debugged over at the [SolidOS Wiki](https://github.com/solidos/solidos/wiki/1.-SolidOS-know-how#debugging-panesrepos-standalone-without-running-whole-solidos).

 ### Testing SolidOS code